texx94/RES_Calculator/spec/PROTOCOL.md

 4 - Server to Client : <computation> is <result>

-5 - Client to Server : I'm done
+5 - Client to Server : BYE

 Steps 3 and 4 can be repeated.